scalio/Android-Bazel-Starter-Kotlin/README.md

 * Run `bazel build //app/src/main:bazel` to build project

 Explore our Kotlin build rules and use the same in your projects.

+Currently this sample contains:
+* Kotlin 1.3 support
+* Annotation processing

+Current issues:
+* Databinidng is not supported
+* Windows building is not supported